 Are you really losing out?

 If £5 once a weekend means nothing to you and you can afford to lose that sort of money, then you may think not.
 Win or lose, the rolling accumulator may also provide a great deal of entertainment along the way.
 But is it a good betting strategy?
-Let’s consider a losing bettor who likes his rolling accumulators.
+Let's consider a losing bettor who likes their rolling accumulators.

 £5 lost in one weekend is just £5.
 Move forward a month, and it's £20.
 Over the course of a year that's actually £240 and in a decade it's £2,400.
 10 years is a long term, but most common bettors who can afford it will spend at least 10 years having a cheeky weekend acca or placing televised football bets.
 If someone was to bet between the age of 18 and 48 (again, not an uncommon span of time for a gambler at all) then the damage could be £9,600.
 That could be £9,600 extra in your pension pot by the age of 48!